wpfdev/dotnet-app-updates-checker-downloader/README.md

 1. Publish a file 'updates.xml' on the build server
 2. Setup a build server to update 'updates.xml' file after each build
-3. Setup a AppSettings.cs for your choice
+3. Setup the AppSettings.cs for your choice
 4. Attach the UpdatesChecker Project to your solution and add reference to executable project
 5. Invoke a two methods in any place are you need for check updates:
 ```